leahkemp/documentation/installation_scout.md

 ### Scout

-Clone the scout repository and install it's dependancies (I used Scout version 4.12.3, this code will download the lastest stable release)
+Clone the scout repository and install it's dependencies (I used Scout version 4.12.3, this code will download the latest stable release)

 ```bash
 git clone https://github.com/Clinical-Genomics/scout